mef-dev/tutorial-backend-plugin/README.md

 ## Implementation

 MEF.DEV platform supports an architectural style of REST development where you can create methods to support your requirements.
 It is important to follow minimal rules when implementing methods.
-The implementation of a method should be marked with attributes that are subclasses of `HttpMethodAttribute` та опційно атрибутом `RouteAttribute`, and optionally with the RouteAttribute attribute if there are multiple methods of the same type.
+The implementation of a method should be marked with attributes that are subclasses of `HttpMethodAttribute` and optionally with the `RouteAttribute` attribute if there are multiple methods of the same type.

 It is important to understand that the platform provides simplified access to parts of the `HttpContext` by providing the ability to implement commonly known properties, namely `HttpRequest` and `HttpResponse`, which provide access to headers, query parameters, and more.
 Additionally, by implementing the `IApiContext` property, you can access the platform context, providing information about plugin configuration, user, tenant, and other available services in the tenant (sending messages, etc.).